Grande Prairie Fire Department

 - Applications received and processed during the recruitment, as well as those currently on file.

 - Elimination of applications that do not meet the minimum requirements.

-- Written Firefighter Aptitude test (evaluation of the applicant to assess ability to understand instruction, mechanical aptitude, judgement and reasoning).
+- Written Firefighter Aptitude test (evaluation of the applicant to assess the ability to understand instruction, mechanical aptitude, judgment, and reasoning).

 - Physical fitness testing based on the University of Alberta - Firefighter Assessment Guidelines.